Advanced Command Line Tutorial¶

 rm *2018_1_ (with the trailing underscore).

-We’ve seen there are several commands that will print information to the terminal for you to see.
+We’ve noted that there are several commands that will print information to the terminal for you to see.
 But sometimes we want to do something with the information that programs return.
 For example, it’s nice that

 ls shows us the contents of a folder, but what if we wanted to save that to disk so we could open it and use it in a different program?